zcaceres/magic-diff/README.md

 ## Features

-- Automatically generates a git commit message based on staged changes
+- Automatically generates a git commit message based on staged changes using an LLM of your choice
-- Uses AI to analyze the diff and create a relevant commit message
 - Copies the generated message to your clipboard for easy pasting
 - Supports multiple clipboard tools (pbcopy, xclip, clip)